8 Coed Recreational Flag Football Rules

 • Ball touches the ground as a result of a fumble, punt or incomplete pass (the ball is not an extension of the arm.
 If the ball is pinned between the ground and the ball carriers hand, the play is dead)

-• Ball-Carrier’s knee touches the ground
+• Ball-carrier’s knee touches the ground

 SPOT OF THE BALL